yangliu-finance/yangliu-finance.github.io/_pages/research.md

   seminars at Gothenburg University, Lund University, Southwestern University of Finance and Economics, Stockholm University, Tsinghua University, University of Cincinnati, UIUC, and Washington University in St. Louis;
   -->

-+ <font color="blue">Technical Analysis in the Stock Market: A Review</font>, with Yufeng Han, Guofu Zhou, and Yingzi Zhu
++ **Technical Analysis in the Stock Market: A Review**, with Yufeng Han, Guofu Zhou, and Yingzi Zhu
   + **<font color="red">Handbook of Investment Analysis, Portfolio Management, and Financial Derivatives</font>**<font color="red">, forthcoming.</font>
   + Available at: [https://ssrn.com/abstract=3850494](https://ssrn.com/abstract=3850494)
   + Technical analysis is the study for forecasting future asset prices with past data.
 In this survey, we review and extend studies on not only the time-series predictive power of technical indicators on the aggregated stock market and various portfolios, but also the cross-sectional predictability with various firm characteristics.
 While we focus on reviewing major academic research on using traditional technical indicators, but also discuss briefly recent studies that apply machine learning approaches, such as Lasso, neural network and genetic programming, to forecast returns both in the time-series and in the cross-section.